Social Studies

 218MG Grade Level 8

-Students will be expected to complete challenging assignments above grade level, both in and out of class.
-Projects and topics are integrated with Magnet English Language Arts 7.
-Throughout the course, students will learn, practice, and hone key historical thinking skills that will help them to interpret the past, critically analyze various perspectives, and support their own reasoned conclusions through writing.
-In 8th Grade, all students will take the MCAP Social Studies Assessment, measuring both their content knowledge and ability to:
+Throughout Grades 6-8, students will learn, practice, and hone key historical thinking skills that will help them to interpret the past, critically analyze various perspectives, and support their own reasoned conclusions through writing.
+In 8th Grade, all students will take the MCAP Social Studies Assessment in Grade 8, measuring both their content knowledge and ability to:

 - Evaluate the credibility of the sources by considering the authority, origin, type, context, and corroborative value of each source.